 Though we’re sad to see summer go, there is a gigantic silver lining for us and our clients — it’s harvest season!
-Which means that some of our local gardens like TransAlta’s POWER Garden, BP-Chevron’s Garden of Eat’n, Grow Calgary and others will be making some pretty hefty donations of fresh produce!
+Which means that some of our local gardens like TransAlta’s POWER Garden, BP-Chevron’s Garden of Eat’n, and other community gardens will be making some pretty hefty donations of fresh produce!

 “I think it’s watching things grow.
 You nurture them, you pull out the bad weeds and it’s all about this,” Holmes says as he looks out over the sea of potatoes being dug out of the ground by about 60 POWER Garden volunteers.